jdflynn85/kairos/README.md

 # Kairos Church Website

-This is the repository for kairos-church.com
+This is the repository for kairos-kc.com

 ## To-Do List

 * Add social media icons to top of site
-* Add social media icons to footer
+* Add social media icons to footer -- completed
 * Make the whole site more accessible to visitors
     * Create a get-in-touch component to place on each page
     * Place a map on the home page